Armadillo de los Infante

-Armadillo de los Infante is a town and municipality in San Luis Potosí in central Mexico.
+Armadillo de los Infante is a town and municipality in the central Mexican state of San Luis Potosí.

+Name

 The name of the town is in honor of the Infante family, owners of the first printing company there, in the early nineteenth century.

+Geography

 It is located at the center of the state and approximately 61 kilometers from the city of San Luis Potosí.

+Climate

 The municipality is semi-warm climate with warm summer rains.
 The average annual temperature is 18 °C, with a maximum of 27 °C and minimum of 1 °C. The rain is normal between the months of May and August, with an average of 304.7 mm.